data-mechanics/course-2016-fal-proj/asanentz_ldebeasi_mshop_sinichol/README.md

 # In order to run the files:

-Run the five "access the data" sets first, in no order:
+Run the five "access the data" sets first, in any order:
 - addresses.py
 - busStops.py
 - MBTAStops.py